cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 controller.properties.replace(new ConnectedMasterCascProperty("$controllerFolderName-$controllerName"))
 ```

-### Add Event Publishing Stage to your Ops controller controller-casc-automation pipeline script
+### Add Event Publishing Stage to your Ops controller controller-casc-update pipeline script
-Now that we have reviewed the pipeline and Groovy script for the workshop provisioning of managed controllers with configuration bundles, we need to publish a Cross Team Collaboration event in the `controller-casc-automation` pipeline script.
+Now that we have reviewed the pipeline and Groovy script for the workshop provisioning of managed controllers with configuration bundles, we need to publish a Cross Team Collaboration event in the `controller-casc-update` pipeline script.

 1. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization.
 2. Part of the JSON payload that we need to send to the workshop Ops controllers is a provisioning secret.
 So, we need to add a new **secret text** credential type to your `jcasc/credentials.yaml` and then apply the updated configuration bundle to your Ops controller.